felizz/Facebook-Live-Poll/README.md

 ### How do I get set up? ###

-1. Clone the repo
+1. Clone the repo from your local fork

-- git clone git@github.com:felizz/Seanote.git
+git clone git@github.com:your_username/Facebook-Live-Poll.git

 2. Go to Repo Directory

-- cd Seanote
+cd Facebook-Live-Poll

 3. Install Dependencies (make sure node, npm and bower is available at default environment)

-- npm install
+npm install
-- bower install (will trigger task gulp scripts:vendors:compile as postinstall job)
+bower install (will trigger task gulp scripts:vendors:compile as postinstall job)

 4. Start the server

-- npm run webpack
+npm run webpack
-- npm start
+npm start

 The server is running by default at http://localhost:6565